pbuckner/x-plane_plugins/XPython/docs/source/development/modules/timers.rst

 .. py:function:: run_after_time(func, delay)

+  :param func Callable: function to be run
+  :param delay float: Number of seconds to wait prior to execution.
+Run *once*.
+  :return: None

   Run function once after `delay` seconds.
 This does not return any value.
   You can stop this timer prior to execution if required by passing the same callback ``func`` to :py:func:`stop_timer`::